escodel/highball/README.md

 - implement Hammertime to reduce click/touch delay.
 - lock zoom (iOS thing, escodel knows what this is).. may not be adding this.
 - Clean up function declaration in scoring.js
-- End of match functionality (when one player reaches goal number) -
+- End of match functionality (when one player reaches goal number) - this is in-progress on branch endOfMatch
-    - Scoring (20 point system, see below)
+    - Scoring (20 point system, see below) - conditions are done and returning values properly, but I'm only notifying the player through an alert box.
-    - Data persistence
+    - Data persistence (defer)
     - Modal to ask if they want to continue or reset.
 Also need "oops" button if the final point was marked in error - unmark most recently marked point.
+I think it should look like <player name> wins!
+Final score 14-6.
+Total Innings: 26.
+Then have two buttons: keep playing or Reset (maybe with a confirmation on the reset button)
 - End of rack functionality: right now it only triggers when the 9 ball is tapped and module 0.
 Would like this to happen when any bal is tapped or dead ball is marked so that you don't have to tap the 9 ball to initiate end of rack.
 - Tablet responsiveness (button padding, fonts,
 - Think about monetization, official hosting, license